OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_mac/instructions.md

    ![2_bash.png](2_bash.png)

-1. Then you will have to hit enter several times more until you get to the license agreement.
+1. Then, you will have to hit enter several times more until you get to the license agreement.
 Type `yes` and hit enter again.

    ![3_accept.png](3_accept.png)

-1. Next you can choose the location where miniforge should be installed.
+1. Next, you can choose the location where miniforge should be installed.
 This should be a path with no spaces or special characters in it.
 As long as your username does not contain such characters, you should go with the default.

    ![4_location.png](4_location.png)

-1. Next you will be asked whether you want to run `conda init`.
+1. Next, you will be asked whether you want to run `conda init`.
 Type `yes` and hit enter.

    ![5_conda_init.png](5_conda_init.png)